OktarinTentakel/lsd-landmark-style-definition/readme.md

 ### Utility-First

-Lately, the idea to **"utility first"** systems like Tailwind caught on.
+Lately, the idea to "utility first" systems like Tailwind caught on.
 There is not much positive I can say about these, apart from the fact, that they are (too) easy to use.

-They basic thought behind these systems is that someone "does not like CSS" or does not understand it, but he or she wants/needs to develop an app and just wants "things to look right".
-"Utility first" systems undermine a basic idea of stylesheets, which is, that structure and semantics are separate from presentation.
+The basic thought behind these systems is that someone "does not like CSS" or does not understand it, but he or she wants/needs to develop an app and just wants "things to look right".
+"Utility first" systems **undermine a basic idea of stylesheets, which is, that structure and semantics are separate from presentation**.

 HTML defines the "things" we have, JS defines what these things "can do" and lastly CSS defines "how it looks".
 By putting utility classes into HTML, we do not describe what we have anymore, but essentially put inline styles into markup.
 This lack of separation is not my idea of frontend development.